Welcome to Year 9

 Criteria for Achievement

 Each year students choose a charity to support throughout the year.
-Students raise money for their chosen charity, raising awareness of the charity’s aims and projects in assemblies and through presentations.
-This year the students have chosen to support Cancer Research.
+Students fundraise for their chosen charity, raising awareness of the charity’s aims and projects in assemblies and through presentations.